Nose Surgery Overview

 Nose Surgery Costs

-According to the American Society of Plastic Surgeons, the national average surgeon/physician fee for nose surgery in 2013 was $4,545.
-This figure does not include other costs, such as a facilities charge or anesthesia.
+According to the American Society of Plastic Surgeons, the national average surgeon/physician fee for Nose Surgery in 2020 was $5,483.
+This figure does not include other costs, such as anesthesia, operating room facilities or other related expenses.
 Your plastic surgeon will provide you with complete information on costs and financing options at your consultation.
-The total fee for nose surgery can vary considerably depending on the region of the country, the extent of the procedure and the patient's specific needs.
+The total fee for Nose Surgery can vary considerably depending on the region of the country, the extent of the procedure and the patient's specific needs.

 Nose Surgery Recovery